 Over Half of the U.S. Foreign-Born Population Lives in Just Four States

-The foreign-born population in the United States is highly concentrated in a small number of states, though the pattern shifts when measured as a share of each state’s population.
+The foreign-born population in the United States is highly concentrated in a small number of states.
 In 2024, over half (53%) of the nation’s 50.2 million foreign-born residents lived in just four states: California (10.9 million), Texas (5.8 million), Florida (5.4 million), and New York (4.6 million).
-California alone accounted for 22%—or more than 1-in-5—of the U.S. foreign-born population.
-When measured as a share of state population, California leads (28%), followed by New Jersey (25%), New York and Florida (23% each), and Nevada (20%), where at least 1-in-5 residents are foreign born.
-Nationally, nearly 15% of the population was foreign born in 2024, with nine other states meeting or exceeding this share: Massachusetts, Hawaii, Texas, Maryland, Washington, Connecticut, Rhode Island, the District of Columbia, and Illinois.
+California alone accounted for 22% of the total.
+Measured as a share of state population, California again leads (28%), followed by New Jersey (25%), New York and Florida (23% each), and Nevada (20%), where at least 1-in-5 residents are foreign born.

 Featured Article